Sumerian King List: Contents

 The sources differ in their exact contents.
 This is not only the result of many sources being fragmentary, it is also the result of scribal errors made during copying of the composition, and of the fact that changes were made to the composition through time.
-For example, the section on rulers before the flood is not present in every copy of the text, including every text from Nippur, where the majority of versions of the SKL was found.
+For example, the section on rulers before the flood is not present in every copy of the text, including every text from Nippur, where the majority of versions of the SKL were found.
 Also, the order of some of the dynasties or kings may be changed between copies, some dynasties that were separately mentioned in one version are taken together in another, details on the lengths of individual reigns vary, and individual kings may be left out entirely.

 The following summary and line numbers are taken from the compilation by the Electronic Text Corpus of Sumerian Literature, which in turn takes the text of the Weld-Blundell prism as its main source, listing other versions when there are differences in the text.

 Lines 1–39: before the flood

 This section, which is not present in every copy of the text, opens with the line "After the kingship descended from heaven, the kingship was in Eridu."
 Two kings of Eridu are mentioned, before the city "fell" and the "kingship was taken to Bad-tibira".
 This pattern of cities receiving kingship and then falling or being defeated, only to be succeeded by the next, is present throughout the entire text, often in the exact same words.
-This first section lists eight kings who ruled over five cities (apart from Eridu and Bad-tibiru, these also included Larag, Zimbir and Shuruppag).
+This first section lists eight kings who ruled over five cities (apart from Eridu and Bad-tibira, these also included Larag, Zimbir and Shuruppak).
 The duration of each reign is also given.
 In this first section, the reigns vary between 43,200 and 28,800 years for a total of 241,200 years.
 The section ends with the line "Then the flood swept over".
 Among the kings mentioned in this section is the ancient Mesopotamian god Dumuzid (the later Tammuz).